Put An All-Star Legal Team In Your Corner

 4 Initial Appearance

 As the name would imply, this is a hearing where a person charged with a crime appears for the first time before a federal judge and is advised of the charges he or she faces and advised of his or her rights.
-The judge will also determine at this hearing whether the accused has the financial ability to hire an attorney or whether a public defender must be appointed.
+The judge will also determine at this hearing whether the accused has the financial ability to hire an attorney and the right legal team, or whether a public defender must be appointed.

 Within 10-days from the time an opens in a Indictment or Information has been filed and an arrest has been made, an “Arraignment” must take place before a federal judge.
 During this proceeding, the accused is read the charges against him or her and advised of their rights.
 This is the time when the accused will either plead “guilty” or “not guilty” to charges.
 If the accused pleads “not guilty,” a trial date is selected and a schedule set for motions hearings, which may include in-court arguments for the suppression of evidence.
 Under a law known as the Federal Speedy Trial Act, every person accused of a crime in federal court has the right to have a trial within 70-days from his or her initial appearance.
 In most federal courts, the “initial appearance” occurs at the same time as the “arraignment” and they are, for all practical purposes, the same hearing.